Snowpipe costs¶

 Query: Snowpipe cost history (by day, by object)

-This query provides a full list of pipes and the volume of credits consumed via the service over the last 30 days, broken out by day.
-Any irregularities in the credit consumption or consistently high consumption are flags for additional investigation.
+The following query provides a full list of pipes and the volume of credits consumed through the service over the last 30 days, broken out by day.
+Any irregularities in the credit consumption or the presence of consistently high consumption are indications of potential problems that you should investigate.

 SELECT TO_DATE(start_time) AS date,